 Like Carter, Rego is unafraid to delve deeper into these tales.
 Rego is a renowned and celebrated storyteller.
 She has long been appreciated as a masterful narrator who can reinvent and reframe stories, freely interpreting existing accounts and interweaving them with personal anecdotes.
 Part of the draw of Rego’s works is the familiarity of tales we know, the narratives around women in culture, society and art, but also the new and unique way these narratives have been framed.

 For a broader look at the ways the female form has been depicted in art, take a look at our recent podcast episode Art, Life and Love: Representing Women.

-Interpretation of Paula Rego’s works from the exhibition book, available to order.
+Interpretation of Paula Rego’s works from the exhibition book.

 In order to help protect the health of our staff and visitors during this difficult time, all of our Galleries are closed until further notice from 5pm on 17 March 2020.
 This includes the Scottish National Gallery, Scottish National Portrait Gallery, Scottish National Gallery of Modern Art (Modern One and Modern Two).
 We appreciate your support during this time and hope to see you in the not too distant future.
 We will post any further updates on our social media channels and website.